-Theorem 2.6.
-Let G be a real or complex Lie group.
-Denote by G^0 the connected component of identity.
-Then G^0 is a normal subgroup of G and is a Lie group itself (real or complex, respectively).
+Theorem 2.4.
+Let G be a Lie group.
+Denote by G^0 the connected component of unity.
+Then G^0 is a normal subgroup of G and is a Lie group itself.
 The quotient group G/G^0 is discrete.